ice-wm/man/icesh.md

 ---
 # NAME

-    icesh - control properties of windows
+icesh - control window properties and the IceWM window manager

 # SYNOPSIS

-- **icesh** \[_OPTIONS_\] _ACTIONS_
+- **icesh** _OPTIONS\|ACTIONS_+

 # DESCRIPTION

-**icesh** provides commands for use by shell scripts that affect a window's state, similar to [wmctrl(1)](https://manned.org/wmctrl.1) or [xdotool(1)](https://manned.org/xdotool.1), except mostly limited to GNOME WinWM/WMH properties and **icewm(1)** specific commands.
+**icesh** provides 69 commands to change or query a window's state, and to interact with the [icewm(1)](icewm.md) window manager.
+Command arguments are called actions.
+Window actions operate on a selection of windows.
+**icesh** has several options to select and filter windows.
+Options and actions can be interspersed.
+They are processed and evaluated one after another from left to right.
+Therefore, an option can only affect a subsequent action, but not a previous one.
+Because of this, an action can operate on a different selection of windows than a previous action, if it is preceded by a new select option.
+In combination with filter options, this gives **icesh** its expressive power.

 # OPTIONS

 **icesh** recognizes the following options:

-## COMMAND OPTIONS
+## SELECT OPTIONS

-A command option specifies the window or windows to which subsequent arguments apply.
-If no command option is given, but an argument does require a window then a selection crossbar is invoked to select the desired window interactively.
-Some arguments do not require this.
+Select options specify the window or windows to which subsequent actions apply.
+If none is given, but an action does require a window, then a selection crossbar is invoked to select the desired window interactively.
+The manager actions do not require window options.

+The following five options _select_ one or more client windows.
+If needed, they can be repeated for successive actions.

 - **-w**, **-window** _WINDOW\_ID_